When you are pregnant with your first baby sooner or later your thoughts move towards finding out what the essential purchases are that you will need.

 There are lots and lots of lists that you can find on the internet regarding what those essential purchases are and I am not about to add to their number.

 Instead I thought I’d share with you what happened to my sister when she was getting close to her due time.
-Her baby, my gorgeous nephew George, decided to put in an appearance just a tiny bit before 37 weeks.
+Her baby, my gorgeous nephew George (who was also my first hypnobirthing baby as my sister and her husband were the first couple I supported back in 2005), decided to put in an appearance just a tiny bit before 37 weeks.

 My sister, like many first time mums, had been looking forward to going on maternity leave after which she was planning on going out and doing the ‘big’ shop for all the essential purchases.

 Instead she had her baby and NOTHING had been purchased.
-Luckily her good friend Sherrie (who just so happened was one of my first birthing clients and is now a Wise Hippo Instructor herself), came to her rescue and went out and made all of the essential purchases that my sister would need for a new baby.
+Luckily her good friend Sherrie (who was also one of my first birthing clients and is now a Wise Hippo Instructor herself), came to her rescue and went out and made all of the essential purchases that my sister would need for a new baby.